 The Board of Certified Safety Professionals (BCSP) began in 1969 as a peer certification board.
 It is not a member organization and does not provide services usually offered by member organizations.
 Membership in any organization is not a requirement for certification.
 Its sole purpose is to certify practitioners in the safety profession.

 Safety professionals identify hazards and evaluate them for the potential to cause injury or illness to people or harm of property and the environment.
 The safety professional recommends administrative and engineering controls that eliminate or minimize the risk and danger posed by hazards.
 They work with professionals in other disciplines in many different job settings.
 They work for companies, government agencies and private organizations or offer individual professional services.
 They may engage in design, planning, program management, training, audit and other aspects of practice.
 Additionally, they apply hazard recognition, evaluation and control knowledge and skills for equipment, systems, facilities and processes, or in operations, manufacturing, transportation, construction, insurance services and other enterprises.

-Since 1969, over 30,000 individuals have achieved a SH&E credential.
+Since 1969, over 69,000 BCSP credential's have been achieved.
 The value of the safety certification continues to grow.
 In the U.S., numerous laws, regulations and standards cite it.
 More importantly, many companies include it in position standards, government agencies rely on it and contracts for safety services require it.

 For more information, visit bcsp.org.